arasgungore/Tic-Tac-Toe/README.md

 ### Rules

-- The game is played on a 3x3 square grid.
-- You are X, and your friend is O. Players take turns placing their marks in empty squares.
+- Two players take turns placing 'X' and 'O's in empty spaces on a 3x3 square grid.
-- First player to get 3 marks in a vertical, horizontal, or diagonal row wins the game.
+- Player with 'X' mark starts first.
+First player to get 3 marks in a vertical, horizontal, or diagonal row wins the game.
-- If all 9 squares are filled, the game ends in a draw.
+- If all spaces are filled, the game ends in a draw.